WebAssembly/spec/proposals/gc/Overview.md

 ### Flexible Aggregates

 Arrays without a static length are called *flexible*.
-Flexible aggregates cannot be used as field or element types.
+Flexible aggregates cannot be used as a normal field or element type.

-However, it is a common pattern wanting to define structs that end in an array of dynamic length.
+However, it is a common pattern to define structs that end in an array of dynamic length.
 To support this, flexible arrays could be allowed for the _last_ field of a structure:
 ```
 (type $flex-array (array i32))
 (type $file (struct (field i32) (field (type $flex-array))))
 ```
 Such a structure is itself called *flexible*.
-This notion can be generalized recursively: flexible aggregates cannot be used as field or member types, except for the last field of a structure.
+This notion can be generalized recursively: flexible aggregates cannot be used as field or element types, except for the last field of a structure.

 Like a flexible array, allocating a flexible structure would require giving a dynamic length operand for its flexible tail array (which is a direct or indirect last field).